Skip to Main Content

 For homeowners, home equity is an incredibly valuable asset – so valuable, in fact, that they can tap it for a variety of expenses.
 They can even leverage it to buy a second home, either outright or in part.
 Depending on the size of their ownership stake, they can borrow serious six figures — even as much as $1 million — via a home equity loan or home equity line of credit (HELOC).

-Can you use a HE loan or HELOC to buy a second home?
+Can you use home equity to buy another residence?
 Sure, if you have enough equity and meet the eligibility requirements.
-But perhaps a better question is: Should you use one of these home equity tools to buy a second home?
+But perhaps a better question is: Should you use a HELOC or home equity loan to buy a second home?

 While using home equity for a second home purchase is often convenient and cost-effective, it also comes with certain risks.
 Let’s explore how this financing method works, including its pros, cons and alternatives.